 Erskineville NSW 2043

-Provided you meet the criteria for the Better Access programme, have been referred and not used all your 10 sessions for the calendar year, Medicare will provide you a rebate that will cover part of the cost of the consultation.
+Provided you meet the criteria for the Better Access programme, your doctor has referred you and you have not used all your 10 sessions for the calendar year, Medicare will provide you a rebate.
+The rebate covers part of the cost of the consultation.
 To find out more about my fees, please contact me and let me know you are interested in an in-person appointment in Sydney.

 If you don’t live in Sydney, cannot travel or simply prefer to meet online over webcam, telephone or through email counselling, we can meet online.
-Unfortunately, at this stage Medicare does not offer rebates for online counselling or therapy appointments.
-But many people prefer the privacy and convenience of meeting online.
+Medicare now provides all Australians a rebate for online counselling or therapy appointments.
+Many people prefer the privacy and convenience of meeting online.
 And of course for some people it can feel a lot easier to discuss these kinds of sexual problems online.
 Take a look at my online counselling and therapy options for more information about the services I offer.

 How Can a Medicare Provider Help Someone who is Using Porn or Sex as a Response to Mental Health Problems?